 Today B-52 bomber aircraft are also used in cooperation with the United States Navy for sea patrols, mine laying, and air to ship operations.

-The B-52 bomber is the primary nuclear bomber and the only air launched cruise missile platform in the U. S. A. F. It can carry nuclear or conventional weapons.
+The B-52 bomber is the primary nuclear bomber and the only air launched cruise missile platform in the U. S. Air Force.
+It can carry nuclear or conventional weapons.

 B-52 bomber airplanes are periodically being rebuilt and upgraded to extend their service life.
 Most recent upgrades include the installation of satellite uplink system communications equipment.